 Hebrews 11:1 can be read like this, “Now faith is having a firm trust in what we are joyfully and confidently expecting and we have a positive statement about what we do not see.”

-What is it that you hoping for in your life?
-Are you just daydreaming about it or are you taking action?
+What are you hoping for?
+Are you just daydreaming about it, or are you taking action?
 If there is something you can say or do to demonstrate your faith, do it!

-Today, I celebrated my excitement of when I get to wipe his stinky booty at 2am by purchasing some Pampers diapers and baby wipes.
+Today, I celebrated my excitement of when I get to wipe his stinky booty at 2 am by purchasing some Pampers diapers and baby wipes.

 I would love to connect with you personally, so if you liked this post, pass it on.
 Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

 If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” enter into exclusive giveaways, as well as be able to share your heart with others on the same path, and so much more!
 So what are you waiting for?
 Find us here!